sabi-31/My_Perfect_Arch-linux/README.md

 	vim /etc/pacman.conf
 	```

-	Remove the '#' from the line starting with #CacheDir save:
+	Remove the '#' from the line starting with #CacheDir, and make it look like:

 	---
 	#### <mark style='background-color:rgb(46, 152, 154)'> CacheDir     = /tmp/cache-pacman/pkg/ </mark>